syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-blazor.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Getting-started/Blazor/Server-side-application).

 By executing the program, you will get the **PowerPoint document** as follows.

 ![Blazor Server output PowerPoint document](Workingwith_Blazor/Output.png)